aviv-israel/Asteroids/readme.md

 ### Process

-In the first stage I planned how the game was going to look, this step required understanding how the original game worked precisely, what technologies could be used to build the game and the class structure of the game.
+In the first stage, I planned how the game was going to look, this step required understanding how the original game worked precisely, what technologies could be used to build the game and the class structure of the game.

 In the second stage, I set my goals to MVP to make sure that the technology I chose was suitable for building the game.